lbologna/hbp-sp6-guidebook/source/online_usecases/subcellular_level/subcellular_app/subcellular_app.rst

       section).
 All expressions should comply with BioNetGen language.
 #.
 To add diffusion (needed if using STEPS) navigate to corresponding section
-    of the model, click `New diffusion` and specify an arbitrary name of diffusive, affected structure where corresponding species will diffuse, BNGL expression for those and diffusion coefficient in m^2/s units.
+    of the model, click `New diffusion` and specify an arbitrary name of diffusive species or molecules, affected structure where corresponding species will diffuse, `BNGL`_ expression for those and diffusion coefficient in m^2/s units.
 #.
 To add geometry (required if using STEPS) click `Add geometry` in
-    corresponding model section: specify it's name, add TetGen tetrahedral mesh and a geometry specification file (geometry.json, contains relationship between structures and their corresponding tetrahedra and triangles, free diffusion boundaries and geometry scale ration, see examples below)
+    corresponding model section: specify it's name, add `TetGen`_ tetrahedral mesh and a geometry specification file (geometry.json, contains relationship between structures and their corresponding tetrahedra and triangles, free diffusion boundaries and geometry scale coefficient converting mesh vertices position units to meters, see examples below)
 #.
 At any stage model can be:

     * saved using `Model` -> `Save` sequence, and then loaded from `My models`